inferno-framework/inferno-framework.github.io/docs/advanced-test-features/scripting-execution.md

 The following Test Kits include scripts that can be executed.
 To execute any of them
 1. Checkout the repository locally and set it up to be run in developer mode
 2. Either
-   - Run all the defined scripts under the by executing `bundle exec rake execute_scripts:run_all`, or
+   - Run all the defined scripts under the local `execution_scripts` directory by executing `bundle exec inferno execute_script`, or
    - Locate the a single target script configuration file under the `execution_scripts` directory and run `bundle exec inferno execute_script execution_scripts/path/to/script_config_file.yaml` pointing to the desired configuration file.

 - [**Inferno Template**](https://github.com/inferno-framework/inferno-template):
   New Inferno Test Kits created from the [inferno-template repository](https://github.com/inferno-framework/inferno-template)